If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 "Mole" in Castor Wilds

-In a cave digging in Castor Wilds, there is a word in Japanese very well hidden "もぐら", which means "Mole".
+In a digging cave in Castor Wilds, there is a hidden word in Japanese on the map: "もぐら", which means "Mole".

 Biggoron's Dungeon

 With a hex editor, it's possible to find a list of the places and dungeons in the game.
 At the bottom of this list is "Biggoron's Dungeon".
-It is probably used as the game's internal name for the Gorons' cave.
-Indeed, finishing the "quest" of this cave is the only way to manage to see Biggoron.
+This is probably used as the game's internal name for the Gorons' cave.
+Indeed, finishing the "quest" of this cave is the only way to see Biggoron.

 - Games developed by Capcom